eurucamp/eurucamp-transcripts/README.md

 eurucamp-transcripts
 ====================

-Transcripts from eurucamp 2014 - sponsored by Asquera
+Transcripts from eurucamp 2014 - sponsored by [Asquera](http://asquera.org).
+Every transcription in this repository will be available as a talk recording on [media.eurucamp.org](http://media.eurucamp.org).

 ### Talk format